arudhir/gdpx3/README.md

 Right now mostly just me playing around.
 The released median-collapsed features and metadata can be downloaded from [here](https://datapoints.ginkgo.bio/functional-genomics/gdpx3)

-`data/gdpx3_medians.h5ad` is pre-processed according to their protocol:
+`data/gdpx3_medians.h5ad` is post-processed according to their protocol:

     - Standardized with respect to container and control DMSO
     - Feature selection with PyCytominer